VinhTechiee/Sorting-Algorithms-Visualization-and-Benchmarking/README.md

 This project was built for academic purposes to explore, visualize, and evaluate the performance of various sorting algorithms.
 Through real-time animated visualizations, learners can observe how each algorithm operates step by step, and compare execution times to analyze efficiency.

-The main goal is to highlight the trade-off between processing speed and solution quality, providing an insightful overview of each algorithm's characteristics.
+The main goal is to highlight the trade-offs between execution time, memory usage, stability, and implementation complexity, providing an insightful overview of each algorithm's characteristics.
+## Features
+   - Real-time animated visualization for multiple sorting algorithms
+   - Runtime benchmarking across different input sizes
+   - CSV export of benchmark results
+   - Log-scale performance plotting for clearer comparison

 ## Implemented Algorithms

 ### 1. **Bubble Sort**